reymondar/planets-fact-size/README.md

 Responsiveness was the hardest part since I wanted to avoid using libraries or custom hooks created by others than me.

 In conclusion it was a great project to get going with the basics after so much challenges, courses, vacations and work interferences.
-This is my first trully project uploaded to github, probably I'll upload my vanilla JS games on day but for now I'm good :).
+This is my first trully project uploaded to github, probably I'll upload my vanilla JS games one day but for now I'm good :).

 ## References
 I can't share Figma's file since is not mine but I'll leave free screenshots to see how the final version should look like (and ofc it does :P).